dojo/framework/src/stores/README.md

 Middleware provides a hook to apply generic/global functionality across multiple or all processes used within an application.
 Middleware is a function that returns an object with optional `before` and `after` callback functions.

-Multiple middlewares can be provided, and in this case any `before` callbacks will be called in the order they are provided, and `after` callbacks will be called in the opposite order.
+Multiple middlewares can be provided, and in this case any `before` callbacks will be called in the order they are provided, the process will run, and then `after` callbacks will be called in the order provided.

 ### After Middleware

 If provided, the `after` callback will be passed the error and the result of a process to perform a specific action.
-If multiple middlewares are provided, their `after` callbacks will be executed in the opposite order as they were provided.
+If multiple middlewares are provided, their `after` callbacks will be executed in the order they were provided.

-In the example below, the `after` callbacks returned snapshot, logger, and callback will be called in that order.
+In the example below, the `after` callbacks returned by callback, logger, and snapshot will be called in that order.

 ```ts
 const myProcess = createProcess('my-process', [commandOne, commandTwo], [callback, logger, snapshot]);